acenteno320/Data_Analysis_with_Northwind_DB/Sales_Analysis_&_Clients_Northwind.md

-d) Average Sales by Product Category.
+d) Average Sales by Product Category.<br/>
-Objective: To determine the average sales volume for each product category.
+Objective: To determine the average sales volume for each product category.<br/>
+The following query was designed to answer this objective.<br/>